drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/05.marketing-products/02.product-catalog-facets/docs.md

 ![Facets administration page](../../images/product-catalog-4.jpg)

 **Add the Brand facet**
-1. Click the "Add facet" button on the Facets administration page.
+1. Click the *Add facet* button on the Facets administration page.
 2. For the Facet source, select the view and display for which you want to create facets.
 3. Select the field to be used as the data source for the facet.
 In this case, we'll select the Brand field.
 4. Enter a name for the facet, like "Brand".
-5. Cick the "Save" button.
+5. Cick the *Save* button.

 ![Add brand facet](../../images/product-catalog-5.jpg)

 **Configure the Brand facet**
-1. In the Facet Settings section, select "Transform entity ID to label" so that the Brand names will be displayed instead of their numeric IDs.
+1. In the Facet Settings section, select *Transform entity ID to label* so that the Brand names will be displayed instead of their numeric IDs.
-2. In the Facet Sorting section, de-select "Sort by active state" and "Sort by count" so that products will appear alphabetically.
+2. In the Facet Sorting section, de-select *Sort by active state* and *Sort by count* so that products will appear alphabetically.
-3. Click the "Save" button to apply the changes.
+3. Click the *Save* button to apply the changes.

 ![Facet settings](../../images/product-catalog-6.jpg)
 ![Facet sorting](../../images/product-catalog-7.jpg)

 **Add the Categories facet**
 1. Return to the Facets administration page at `/admin/config/search/facets`.
-2. Repeat the "Add the Brand facet" steps to add a facet for the "Categories" field.
+2. Repeat the *Add the Brand facet* steps to add a facet for the *Categories* field.

 **Configure the Categories facet**
 1. In the Facet Settings section:
- - Select "Transform entity ID to label".
+ - Select *Transform entity ID to label*.
- - Select "Use hierarchy", since Categories is a hierarchical taxonomy.
+ - Select *Use hierarchy*, since Categories is a hierarchical taxonomy.
-2. In the Facet Sorting section, select only "Sort by taxonomy term weight" to use the ordering previously set for the Categories taxonomy.
+2. In the Facet Sorting section, select only *Sort by taxonomy term weight* to use the ordering previously set for the Categories taxonomy.
-3. Click the "Save" button to apply the changes.
+3. Click the *Save* button to apply the changes.

 ![Facet settings](../../images/product-catalog-6.jpg)
 ![Categories facet settings](../../images/product-catalog-12.jpg)